Belief: The Heart of it All

 As a researcher or investigator of paranormal phenomenon you may hold certain beliefs about the field.
 These beliefs are the foundation of the direction for how you investigate, the type of information you intend to take from this page, as well as how others perceive your involvement or knowledge of the field.
 For those of you seeking answers to the basic questions and are beginning to form your beliefs around this subject this is a great place to begin, for others who have already formed your beliefs you may find that this information may go against your beliefs and your gut reaction will be to navigate away from this site and search for others that support your current beliefs.
 I ask that you give this information a chance, especially if your reason for navigating this site is for knowledge about the paranormal.

-The basics of belief are show in the graphic at below / right.
-There are many people who are skeptical about the paranormal or merely parts associated with it.
-To be skeptical is to be critical about the information and there is certainly nothing wrong with this.
 However, when the skeptic becomes "hardcore" or doubts any and all claims of the paranormal due to preconceived notions or arguments they become closed off to any possibility of the existence of ghosts or psi phenomenon (ESP, psychokinesis).
 This unwavering denial of existence is actually ignorant of science because it discounts any type of attempt at finding answers about the subject matter.

 On the other half of the scale we see the "true believer" who believes in most, if not all, of the systems of belief surrounding ghosts and related phenomenon.
 A true believer may believe that ghosts can easily be contacted with simple voice recorders, can be photographed, are seen in "orb" photographs, are easily accessible by anyone, and any combination of beliefs.
 The traits of a true believer include a person who holds truth in these beliefs without much critical examination, holds on to particular theories about these topics despite no validation or sources, denies other logical claims that may explain some or most of these claims, and other aspects that prohibit them from becoming balanced in theory, opinion, and practice.